Since 2018, we’ve been living in a van full time.

 Again, many campervans have far more basic or no shower facilities on board at all.

 They still manage to find places to shower and keep clean, whether that be in fuel stations, campsites or through a gym membership.

 In fine weather, hand washing is the most convenient and frugal way to do van life laundry.
 It’s eco-friendly too.
 Just carry a washing line and some pegs and some kind of container to wash in.

 Most towns have a laundry facility for items more difficult to hand wash or to dry in wet weather too.

 Living in a van full time doesn’t take away our need for medical insurance.

 If you travel away from your home country, travel insurance is critical.
 A decent policy will get you home under some circumstances and cover any emergency medical needs.

-You’ll either need to pay for it your self, or if you come from a country provide a national health service like the UK or Canada, go home.
+You’ll either need to pay for it yourself or if you come from a country that provides a national health service like the UK or Canada, go home.

 Going home isn’t an easy option for long-term travellers, especially when they live in a van.